gmfennema/Executive_Assistant_GPT/README.md

 **Personal CRM (Google Sheets)**:
   - View all contacts
-  - Read profiles details
+  - Read profile details
   - Create new profiles
   - Update profiles

 ## Example Use Cases

 1) Email Triage
-    - Give me a quick summary of new emails I recieved today
+    - Give me a quick summary of new emails I received today
     - Archive anything that doesn't require a response
-    - Create 5 minute time slots on my calendar starting at 4pm to respond to anything that requires a response.
+    - Create 5-minute time slots on my calendar starting at 4 pm to respond to anything that requires a response.
-    - Link those emails in the events descriptions and then archive them
+    - Link those emails in the event descriptions and then archive them

 2) Remember Anything
     - Tom's birthday is April 20th
     - Update his CRM profile
-    - Add it as an all-dey event to my calendar
+    - Add it as an all-day event to my calendar

 3) Extract Key Details
     - Read Tom's Christmas update email he sent 1 month ago
     - Extract all personal details
-    - Update his CRM profile with relevent information
+    - Update his CRM profile with relevant information

 4) Speedy Response
     - Summarize the long email chain from Tom